pjoachims/ml/foundation/uncertainty/index.md

 Heteroscedastic noise implies that the variance of the noise differs for inputs.

 ### Epistemic uncertainty
-Epistemic uncertainty or model uncertainty refers to **uncertainty in the model parameters** and is a property of the model \parencite{kendallgal2017}.
+Epistemic uncertainty or model uncertainty refers to **uncertainty in the model parameters** and is a property of the model [KG17].
 I.e., multiple model parameters may "explain" the data obtained so far.
 Observing further data, then shrinks the set of possible explanations/parameters significantly.
 That is, the more data points are available, the lower the uncertainty in the model parameters.
-We can explain away epistemic uncertainty with data \parencite{kendallgal2017}.
+We can *explain away* epistemic uncertainty with data [KG17].

 ### Example
 ```{tabbed} Example 1D data